-- our groups of activities

-- the performance measures for each activity

-- the reason for any material change to the cost of delivering the activity.
+- our groups of activities - any intended changes from our current levels of service for each activity (as set out in our most recent Long Term Plan, 2018-2028), and the rationale for these changes - the proposed performance measures for each activity - changes to costs and the reason for any material change to the cost of delivering the activity.

-Our council intends to deliver levels of service through three activity areas.
-The grouping of these activities is as follows:
+Our council intends to deliver the proposed levels of service through three activity areas.
+The grouping of these activities has changed from our most recent Long Term Plan, and is now as follows: